atomixkl/Atom-Caesar-Cipher/README.md

 ```

 ## To run from source code:
-Download sourse code from the last release, download libraries and run it:
+### Download source code from the last release, download libraries and run it:

 ```
 pip install customtkinter pillow